elpatron68/HG-Server-Manager/README.md

 ### Archive Results

 Select *Regattas* - *Archive old regattas* to move all files of your server´s `results` Directory to a Zip file.
-The Zip file will be stored in the subdirectory `archive` of the directory, where *HG Server-Manager* is installed.
-You can restore it by extracting the contents of an Zip archive file to it´s original directory.
+The Zip file will be stored in the subdirectory `archive` of the directory, where *HG Server* is located.
+You can restore it by extracting the contents of a Zip archive file to it´s original directory.

 ### Status Bar